The RayGalGroupSims cosmological simulation suite for the study of relativistic effects: an application to lensing-matter clustering statistics: Methods: Simulations, ray tracing, and data

-The characteristics of \textsc{RayGal} data are summarized in \cref{tab:snapshots} and \cref{tab:lightcones}.
-An illustration of the apparent matter distribution and the various relativistic effects within the light-cone "Narrow 2" are shown in \cref{coneraygal} and \cref{coneraygal_contrib} \footnote{We have made use of Py-SPHViewer \citep{alejandro_benitez_llambay_2015_21703} for the realisation of these images.}. \emph{In this cone, the source angular density ($\sim 40~\rm{arcmin}^{-2}$) is similar to the one expected from present and future photometric surveys such as DES, KIDS, HSC, Euclid and LSST while the halo density ($\sim 10^{-3}~h^{3}~\mathrm{Mpc}^{-3}$) is also similar to the one expected in spectroscopic surveys such as BOSS, eBOSS, DESI, Euclid and SKA}.
+The characteristics of \textsc{RayGal} data are summarised in \cref{tab:snapshots} and \cref{tab:lightcones}.
+An illustration of the apparent matter distribution and the various relativistic effects within the light cone `Narrow 2' are shown in \cref{coneraygal} and \cref{coneraygal_contrib} \footnote{We made use of Py-SPHViewer \citep{alejandro_benitez_llambay_2015_21703} for the realisation of these images.}. {In this cone, the source angular density ($\sim 40~\rm{arcmin}^{-2}$) is similar to the one expected from present and future photometric surveys such as DES, KIDS, HSC, Euclid, and LSST while the halo density ($\sim 10^{-3}~h^{3}~\mathrm{Mpc}^{-3}$) is also similar to the one expected in spectroscopic surveys such as BOSS, eBOSS, DESI, Euclid, and SKA}.